 - NRH.1 Coos Bay shall use the information resulting from the area's soil survey to assess property development concerns regarding the hazards or erosion, drainage, slope, and windthrow.
 For development in areas with identified constraints, the developer shall be required to substantiate to the city that property development will not be endangered by the constraints.

+Development shall be prohibited on slopes greater than 20%, regardless of soil content.
 For example, the developer should incorporate preventative measures into the project's site design, such as engineered foundations, landscape measures intended to maintain bank stability, retaining walls, and so forth.
 The city recognizes that these development requirements will insure the safety of its residents and reduce the potential impacts to its land resources. - NRH.2 Coos Bay shall continue to separate storm and sanitary sewer lines and generally upgrade its sewer collection system as funding sources permit, recognizing that these problems press the sewerage system beyond its capacity and contribute to the substandard quality of water in the bay.